OpenWaterAnalytics/epanet-python/README.md

 ## Contents
 * epanet-module - A ctypes based wrapper for the EPANET Toolkit (with support for reading EPANET binary output files).
-* epanet-output - A SWIG based wrapper for the EPANET C Output library.
+* epanet-python - SWIG based wrappers for the EPANET Toolkit and Output libraries.
-* epanet-toolkit - A SWIG based wrapper for the EPANET Toolkit.
-* nrtest-epanet - A plugin for performing numerical regression tests on EPANET (requires epanet-output).
 * ...

 ## Motivation